ArthurClemens/polythene/packages/tests-render-react-standalone/README.md

-# Polythene for React - Simple HTML test
+# Polythene for React standalone test

 **Does not work yet**